British Banking School

 The British Banking School was a group of 19th century economists from the United Kingdom who wrote on monetary and banking issues.
 The school arose in opposition to the British Currency School; they argued that currency issue could be naturally restricted by the desire of bank depositors to redeem their notes for gold.
-According to Jacob Viner the main members of the Banking School were Thomas Tooke, John Fullarton, James Wilson, and J. W. Gilbart.
-They believed "The amount of paper notes in circulation was adequately controlled by the ordinary processes of competitive banking, and if the requirement of convertibility was maintained, could not exceed the needs of business for any appreciable length of time".
-Thus they opposed the requirement in the Bank Act of 1844 for a reserve requirement on banknotes.
+According to Jacob Viner the main members of the Banking School were Thomas Tooke, John Fullarton, James Wilson and J. W. Gilbart.
+They believed:

+Thus they opposed the requirement in the Bank Charter Act 1844 for a reserve requirement on banknotes.

 Creation of Banking School versus Currency School

 During the early and mid 19th century Britain had been plagued economically due to the conversion of currency from gold to a paper currency.
 This switch to inconvertible currency spiraled Britain's economy into a financial crisis.
 Throughout this period of time two financial groups were formed, these groups were known as the British Banking School and the British Currency School.